kerusey/SmarTClouD/README.md

 Project includes:
   - Schemes of magneto-levitating system
   - Source code of levitron
-  - And README file, that i hope will help you to understand what's going on
+  - README file, that i hope will help you to understand what's going on
+  - Proof of concept files

  ## !ACHTUNG!
   You better watch to the schemes if you wanna understand all case or skip this part and just download project folder (Levitron).